Roaring Run Resort: History

 The earliest recorded history related to the property goes back to President Warren G. Harding's death in 1923.
 At that time, the local Boy Scouts Troop 5 ran a scouting camp called Camp Confluence in Confluence, Pennsylvania.
 Frank Werner was the local scoutmaster for Troop 5 and one of the original camp counselors at Camp Aliquippa.
 When Harding's body was carried by train through Pennsylvania, Werner gathered over 200 Boy Scouts from Camp Confluence and saluted the fallen president as his train passed.

 Five years later, in 1927, the McKeesport Boy Scout Council moved the camp to a new location in Champion, Pennsylvania, and renamed it Camp Aliquippa after Queen Alliquippa, a leader of the native American Seneca tribe.
-Camp Aliquippa later became Roaring Run Resort, but from 1927-1974, it was used solely for Boy Scouts.
+Camp Aliquippa later became Roaring Run Resort, but from 1927 to 1974, it was used solely for Boy Scouts.

 In the 1940s, the local Kiwanis Club in McKeesport built a lodge at Camp Aliquippa.
 By 1974, Camp Aliquippa was no longer used for scouting and officially became a membership-based recreational campground park.
 In 1980, a local real estate developer purchased the property and renamed it Roaring Run Resort.
 In 2017 businessman Jay Corl purchased the property and has remained the owner as of 2017.
-As of 2025 it has been sold and is know called Pittsburgh Roaring Run RV Resort and is open to the public.
+As of 2025 it has been sold and is now called Pittsburgh Roaring Run RV Resort and is open to the public.

 Mt.
 Hope Furnace, aka Hopewell Furnace, was a coke-burning furnace located at one time behind the caretaker's house at the original Camp Aliquippa.
 The furnace was built in 1810.
 As of 1965, the furnace had been reduced to a pile of stones standing 10 feet high.

 In 1989, one local woman wrote a letter to a Pittsburgh Press columnist asking for advice on accepting free gifts in exchange for visiting Roaring Run.
 In her response, the columnist confirmed that Roaring Run Resort was complaint-free with the Better Business Bureau.